anirbmuk/anirbmuk/README.md

 - 🔭 What I work on ...
 Nuxt, Vue, Angular, Node, Redis, SEO
 - 🌱 What interests me ...
 Firebase/Firestore, NestJS, Cypress
 - ⚡ What I do for a living ...
-Senior front-end developer at SCAYLE GmbH!
+Staff frontend developer at SCAYLE GmbH!

 - - - -